 The applicant was willing to resolve the matter when he received further detailed information on the agency’s searches.

-4 Section 87 of the RTI Act provides that on external review, the agency or Minister who made the decision under review has the onus of establishing that the decision was justified or that the Information Commissioner should give a decision that is adverse to the applicant. [up]
+- 4 Section 87 of the RTI Act and section 100 of the IP Act provides that on external review, the agency or Minister who made the decision under review has the onus of establishing that the decision was justified or that the Information Commissioner should give a decision that is adverse to the applicant.

 - 5 OIC can provide a search certification template to be completed by agency officers involved in the searches.